 Panther Island

 The City of Fort Worth’s Comprehensive Plan calls for sustainable growth in all areas in close proximity to downtown Fort Worth.
-The district due north of downtown, Panther Island, has been rezoned by the City of Fort Worth to provide a mixed-used district of greater density.
+The district due north of downtown, Panther Island, has been rezoned by the City of Fort Worth to provide a lively waterfront neighborhood with green spaces, housing, jobs, and education.
 The district is impacted by the U.S. Army Corps of Engineers flood control project; however, no federal money is being used to accomplish the City’s sustainable growth goals for the district.